aleozlx/tinybasic/README.md

 tinybasic
 =========

-A tiny BASIC parser and interpreter.
+A tiny BASIC parser, interpreter and compiler.

 ##Usage